-- Bursaries

 - Studentships

 - Fees

-- Student Loans (NB, the Student Loan Company should be your first port of call)
+- Student Loans (NB The Student Loan Company should be your first port of call)

 - Grants

 - Batels

 - Meal Cards

 - Batels Payment

-If the College Accountant is not available, an appointment can be made to see her to discuss any matter, for example in relation to personal finances or a situation of hardship.
-A payment plan can be arranged in discussion with the College Accountant where necessary.
+If the College Accountant is not available, please make an appointment to see them if you wish to discuss any matter in relation to finances or a specific a situation of hardship.
+If you are having difficulties making payment to the college the Finance Bursary may be able to consider putting a payment plan in place.
+This is not guaranteed and may be arranged in discussion with the College Accountant or Bursar where necessary.